Kings Island: Paramount's Kings Island (1992–2006)

-In 1992, Paramount Communications Inc. (formerly Gulf+Western) purchased KECO along with Kings Island from American Financial in a deal worth $400 million.
+In 1992 Paramount Communications Inc. (formerly Gulf+Western) purchased KECO along with Kings Island from American Financial in a deal worth $400 million.
 Paramount formed a new division known as Paramount Parks.
-They bought out the remaining 80% stake in Canada's Wonderland in 1993, raising the number of parks to five.
-That same year, Paramount Parks began incorporating themes from its movies into the park.
-Viacom entered the picture after acquiring Paramount in 1994, paving the way for the appearance of Nickelodeon themes.
-First was Nickelodeon Splat City, followed by Nickelodeon Central and eventually Nickelodeon Universe.
+KECO owned 20% of Canada's Wonderland, and Paramount bought out the remaining 80% stake in 1993, raising the total number of parks to five.
+Later that year, Paramount Parks began incorporating themes from its movies into each park.
+Viacom entered the picture after acquiring Paramount in 1994, paving the way for the inclusion of Nickelodeon themes.
+Nickelodeon Splat City, an interactive splash pad area, was added in 1995, which later evolved into Nickelodeon Central (2001) and eventually Nickelodeon Universe (2006).

 In 1997, a year after leaving Deerfield Township, the city of Mason annexed most of Kings Island.
 A temporary measure allowed for some land to remain in Deerfield in an attempt to appease park officials and reduce the impact on the township.
 The rest would be annexed in 1999.
-On June 14, 2005, Viacom announced intentions to split into two companies (Viacom and CBS Corporation) with CBS inheriting Paramount Parks.
-Seven months later in January 2006, CBS announced intentions to sell its theme park division.
-CBS CEO Leslie Moonves said that despite the health and profitability of its Paramount Parks business, it was "one that just doesn't fit our core strategy".
+In 2005, Viacom split into two companies, Viacom and CBS Corporation, with CBS inheriting Paramount Parks.
+CBS made the decision to sell its theme park division in January 2006.
+CBS CEO Leslie Moonves stated that despite the health and profitability of Paramount Parks, the business was "one that just doesn't fit our core strategy".

+In 2000 Paramount revealed that they would build a giant record-breaking, 218-foot, looping roller coaster by the name Son of Beast.
+Son of Beast was built by RCCA (Roller Coaster Corporation of America) who was under qualified to build such a large roller coaster.
+Halfway through the Son of Beast project, RCCA was fired and Paramount finished the coaster themselves.
+This led to many problems with the structure and many incidents which eventually led to the coaster being closed in the Cedar Fair era in 2009.
+The plot of land was replaced with the Son of Beast ghost themed coaster, Banshee.